sdeva14/sustai21-counter-neural-essay-length/README.md

 Dataset and pretrained embedding cannot be attached in the submission due to large size, thus it should be downloaded from the Github of previous work.

 - Dataset: The ASAP dataset is available at Kaggle official page in public.
 Recent neural essay scoring systems discussed in our paper use the 5-fold partition proposed in (Taghipour and Ng, 2016).
 It should be downloaded from the Github, and the location should be configured in "build_config.py" with "--data_dir" option.
 The TOEFL dataset is available according to the link in the original paper (Blanchard et al. 2013) with LDC license.
-We will share the index of the CV partition for our TOEFL experiment upon publication.

 ASAP CV partition link: https://github.com/nusnlp/nea